verhovsky/books-futures-explained/src/1_why_futures.md

 **Drawbacks:**

-- Each task must save the state it needs for later, the memory usage will grow linearly with the number of tasks i .
+- Each task must save the state it needs for later, the memory usage will grow linearly with the number of callbacks in a task.
-- Can be hard to reason about, also known as "callback hell".
+- Can be hard to reason about, many people already know this as as "callback hell".
 - Sharing state between tasks is a hard problem in Rust using this approach due to it's ownership model.

-The

-If we did that in Rust it could look something like this:
+An extremely simplified example of a how a callback based approach could look like is:

 ```rust
 fn program_main() {